Practical Nursing

 Program Admission Requirements

-Students are admitted to the Traditional Practical Nursing program option once per year using a competitive application process.
+Students are admitted to the Practical Nursing program once per year using a competitive application process.
 Upon completion or near-completion of prerequisites, submit a program application and application fee to Student Services, College of Technology, (208) 282-2622.
 Once an application is submitted and complete and eligibility verified, the student will take a nationally-normed program entrance examination.
 The exam score is combined with cumulative post-secondary GPA and years of experience as a CNA to rank-order applicants for each admission class.

 The following criteria must be met prior to final admission into the Practical Nursing program: